lingjunliu/centaur/README.md

  ```bash
  (venv) ~/dll-fuzzing-with-input-invariants$ bash scripts/fuzz_with_slurm.sh 3600 0 torch 42
  ```
- This will run the `z3` based generator parallelly on all apis in `apis.txt` with `seed=42`, each with a time budget of 1 hour with no limits on the number of inputs or models generated.
+ This will run the `z3` based generator parallelly on all apis in `torch_apis.txt` with `seed=42`, each with a time budget of 1 hour with no limits on the number of inputs or models generated.

  <h3> Without slurm (one api) </h3>